 Sagging and drooping eyelids are the result of the loosening of the canthal tendon.
 Canthopexy is a surgical treatment that suspends and tightens the lower eyelid to combat facial aging.
 Canthopexy is a modification of traditional blepharoplasty that focuses solely on stabilizing the lower eyelid.

-- Canthopexy is performed under local anesthesia with sedation or general anesthesia.
+- Canthopexy surgery is performed under local anesthesia with sedation or general anesthesia.